Asian shares skid, tracking Wall Street retreat

 BANGKOK — Asian shares slipped Friday after a retreat on Wall Street that left the Nasdaq composite down 2.5%.

-Tokyo fell nearly 2% and Hong Kong, Shanghai and Seoul also were lower.
+Tokyo fell nearly 2% but recovered some ground later in the session.
+Hong Kong, Shanghai and Seoul also were lower.

 China reported its global trade surplus surged nearly 30% in 2021 to $676.4 billion.
 The trade surplus in December swelled 20.8% over a year earlier to a monthly record of $94.4 billion, customs data showed Friday.